 If you’re planning to travel around Vietnam, three weeks is more than enough.
 However, if you think you want to ride a motorbike or take your travel slow like me, a month or two is perfect.

 As a Philippine passport holder, I am allowed to enter Vietnam visa-free for 21 days.
 And this 21 days is already enough for me to go around Vietnam, from Hanoi to Ho Chi Minh or vice versa.
-But since I am on slow travel, I opt out to apply for a three months tourist visa.
+But since I am on slow travel, I choose to apply for a three months tourist visa.

 Using your free visa is very simple, just land in any airport in Vietnam and show your passport.
 The immigration officer will stamp the visa with its validity on it.
-Keep in mind that there’s a high chance that you have to show a return ticket or exit from Vietnam.
-Booked your accommodation in advance, this might also be asked together with your return or exit ticket.
+Keep in mind that there’s a high chance that you have to show a return or exit flight ticket from Vietnam.
+Booked your accommodation in advance, this might also be asked together with your return or exit flight ticket.
 Also, few questions regarding your stay might be asked.
 Remember to be honest at all time.

 On February 1, 2017, Vietnam has released the e-visa options to travelers who are planning to enter and travel Vietnam.
 E-visa lets foreign nationals to secure a visa to Vietnam that will be valid for up to 30 days for single entry.
 And you do not need to go through any travel agency since you can apply for this online.
 Below are the lists of countries who are eligible to apply for e-visa.